‘Wild’ NHL playoffs move into next stage with final 16 teams

 “They swept us last year, which definitely is going to be good opportunity for us to kind of give back what they gave us last year,” Hurricanes forward Nino Niederreiter said.

-The Hurricanes, Islanders and Golden Knights look scary, the Lightning could be without top players Steven Stamkos and Victor Hedman for at least the start of their series, and the Bruins and Blues that met in last year’s Cup Final haven’t recaptured the dominance they showed until the season was halted in March.
+The Hurricanes, Islanders and Golden Knights look scary, the Lightning could be without top players Steven Stamkos and Victor Hedman for at least the start of their series, and the Bruins and Blues that met in last year’s Cup Final haven’t recaptured the dominance they showed until the season was halted in March and combined to go 0-6.

 “It doesn’t matter what seed you’re in because you’ve got to beat every team anyways if you want to advance,” Bruins goaltender Tuukka Rask said.
 “It’s over now and start real hockey.”

 Half of the remaining field has been playing real hockey for more than a week now.
 After knocking off the Nashville Predators, captain Oliver Ekman-Larsson said the Coyotes are “up for the challenge” of taking on the Colorado Avalanche.
-The Vancouver Canucks and Calgary Flames should also be feeling good after emotional series victories.
+The Canucks and Flames should also be feeling good after emotional series victories, though Vancouver must face an angry St. Louis bunch that blew leads in all three games.

+“We’re not playing aggressive enough in my opinion,” Blues coach Craig Berube said.
+“Getting the real thing going here will be important, for sure.”

 It’s all best-of-seven until the Stanley Cup is handed out in late September or early October, though the prospect of playing in quarantined bubbles in Toronto and Edmonton could change the psychological dynamic of the playoffs.